ibm-cloud-docs/satellite/locations.md

    {: screen}

 8. **Google Cloud Platform only**: If you use GCP hosts for your {{site.data.keyword.satellitelong_notm}} location control plane, you must request modified maximum transmission unit (MTU) settings.
 [Open a support case](/docs/satellite?topic=satellite-get-help#help-support).
-9. To continue to use the location for production workloads, repeat these steps to add more hosts to the location control plane in multiples of 3, such as 6, 9, or 12 hosts.
-For more information, see [Adding capacity to your location control plane](#control-plane-scale).
+9. To continue to use the location for production workloads, repeat these steps to attach more hosts to the location control plane in multiples of 3, such as 6, 9, or 12 hosts.
+For more information, see [Attaching capacity to your location control plane](#control-plane-scale).

 ### What's next?
 {: #location-control-plane-next}

 Now that your location control plane is set up, you can choose among the following options:
-- [Add more compute capacity to your location to run {{site.data.keyword.openshiftlong_notm}} clusters](/docs/satellite?topic=satellite-hosts#add-hosts) on your own infrastructure.
+- [Attach more compute capacity to your location to run {{site.data.keyword.openshiftlong_notm}} clusters](/docs/satellite?topic=satellite-hosts#attach-hosts) on your own infrastructure.
 - [Create a {{site.data.keyword.openshiftlong_notm}} cluster](/docs/openshift?topic=openshift-satellite-clusters).
 - [Attach existing {{site.data.keyword.openshiftlong_notm}} clusters to your location](/docs/satellite?topic=satellite-cluster-config#existing-openshift-clusters) and start [deploying Kubernetes resources to these clusters](/docs/satellite?topic=satellite-cluster-config#create-satconfig-ui) with {{site.data.keyword.satelliteshort}} configurations.
 - [Learn more about the {{site.data.keyword.satelliteshort}} Link component](/docs/satellite?topic=satellite-link-location-cloud) and how you can use endpoints to manage the network traffic between your location and {{site.data.keyword.cloud_notm}}.